kaulquappe23/full_3d_hpe_uplifting/README.md

 python -m dataset.fit3d.preparation.preparation
 ```

 We train our models based on the 2D keypoint output from vitpose.
 You can download the result for fit3D [here](https://mediastore.rz.uni-augsburg.de/get/0G8X0KU02s/).
-Place the file in the same folder as the processed data is stored.
+Place the file in the same folder as the processed data is stored (`FIT3D_PROCESSED_ROOT` variable in the `paths.py` file)

 ## Evaluation